Policy Number: 95

 This policy identifies mandatory research training for faculty, staff, students, trainees, and visiting scholars and includes training for:

 - Principal investigators (PIs) on all sponsored projects;

 - Faculty with effort on sponsored projects, and other employees involved in the effort certification process;

 - Faculty, staff, students, trainees, and visiting scholars conducting research involving human subjects;

 - Faculty, staff, students, trainees, and visiting scholars conducting research involving animal subjects;

 - Faculty, staff, students, trainees, and visiting scholars conducting research involving environmental health and safety concerns, in the forms of potentially infectious agents, potentially hazardous chemicals, and sources of ionizing and non-ionizing radiation.

 The training programs described in this policy are not intended to set forth all of the substantive laws and regulations applicable to research.
 Faculty, staff, students, trainees, and visiting scholars involved in research are required to comply with all laws and regulations pertaining to their research.
-The Office of Academic and Research Affairs is available to assist upon request.
+The Office of the Executive Vice President & Chief Academic Officer is available to assist upon request.

 This policy applies to all individuals performing research at The University of Texas Health Science Center at Houston (the “university”) regardless of the sources of funding for the research.

 A. Research Compliance and Regulatory Issues